andresca94/Simple-Movie-Recommender/README.md

 ## Content based recommender

 ### Plot Description Based Recommender
-I'm gonna build a system that recommends movies that are similar to a particular movie.
+<p align="justify">I'm gonna build a system that recommends movies that are similar to a particular movie.
 To achieve this, I'm gonna compute pairwise cosine similarity scores for all movies based on their plot descriptions and recommend movies based on that similarity score threshold.

 The problem is a Natural Language Processing problem: